jint-method/jint-methodology/docs/tldr.md

 # TL;DR JINT Method

 So you don't want to read the full, thoughtfully crafted, and example-rich version of the JINT method?
 That's fine.
 Here's the tldr version.
+If you want to read the full version it's [available here](https://jintmethod.dev).

 ## General Overview